jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 - `name`: identifier of the particular variable field (in your R code you will be able to retrieve the assigned variable(s) through this identifier)
 - `label`: [optional, default: `""`] text that will be shown above the variable field
 - `columns`: [optional, default: 1] number of columns of the list.
-- `allowedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal", "nominalText"]` ] array specifying the allowed column types.
-The difference between `nominal` and `nominalText` is that `nominal` uses integers to label the values, and `nominalText` uses strings.
+- `allowedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal"]` ] array specifying the allowed column types.
-- `suggestedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal", "nominalText"]` ] array specifying the suggested column types.
+- `suggestedColumns`: [optional, default: empty, possible values: `["scale", "ordinal", "nominal"]` ] array specifying the suggested column types.
 The difference between `allowedColumns` and `suggestedColumns` is that `allowedColumns` sets explicitly the types that are allowed, and `suggestedColumns` sets the allowed types in a looser way, with these rules:
     * if `suggestedColumns` contains the `scale` type, then `nominal` and `ordinal` types are also allowed
-    * if `suggestedColumns` contains the `nominal` type, then `nominalText`and `ordinal` tyes are also allowed
+    * if `suggestedColumns` contains the `nominal` type, then `ordinal` tyes are also allowed

 The `suggestedColumns` types are displayed as icons at the bottom-right of the VariablesList, indicating which kind of columns may be added in this VariablesList.
 If `suggestedColumns` is empty and `allowedColumns` is specified, then the `allowedColumns` is used to display the type icons.
 If `suggestedColumns` and `allowedColumns` are empty, then all column types are allowed.\